If you want more muscle mass than you have right now, but you can only train twice a week, this 2-day full-body workout routine will get the job done.

 What is the best 2 day split workout routine?

 For gaining muscle, the best 2 day split workout is one that involves working each muscle group twice a week.
-However, if you’re just trying to maintain your current level of muscle mass, something like a 2-day upper body/lower body split, or a 2-day push/pull split, would work fine.
+However, if you’re just trying to maintain your current level of muscle mass, something like a 2-day upper/lower split, or a 2-day push/pull split, would work fine.

 Can you get ripped working out 2 days a week?